-If, at the end of a semester on probation, a student fails to attain a U of M GPA of at least 2.00, that student may be academically dismissed.
+If at the end of a semester on probation, a student fails to attain a UM GPA of at least 2.00, that student may be academically dismissed.
 Because some students have trouble adjusting to the standards of a university education, first-term students are not subject to immediate dismissal if their U of M GPA is less than 2.00.
-A dismissal action results in cancellation of all classes for the upcoming semester.
+A dismissal action results in the cancellation of all classes for the upcoming semester.
 Academic dismissal also affects financial aid eligibility and on-campus housing as well.
 Students who wish to appeal their academic dismissal must submit an LSBE internal petition, including a letter requesting to receive an extension on their probationary status, along with any supporting documentation that addresses the student's academic performance.
 The letter must also contain a specific action plan that addresses the student's academic situation.
-Questions about this process can be forwarded to the Director of LSBE Advising and Academic Services by calling (218) 6594 or by e-mail at <email@example.com>.
+Questions about this process can be sent to the Director of LSBE Advising and Academic Services by calling (218) 726-6594 or by e-mail at firstname.lastname@example.org.

 If you wish to seek further clarification of these issues, please come to the LSBE Advising and Academic Services Office in LSBE 111A.